Why Does Bodily Fluid Like Semen Shine Under UV Light?

 To confirm, forensic experts will then usually perform more rigorous tests.

 From among the arsenal of presumptive tests up a forensic expert’s sleeve, one is called an alternate light source.
-These tests are where an expert will shine a light on a bodily fluid and, if the fluid is present, it lights up.
-The next question, of course, is how do they light up?
-Through a phenomenon called luminescence.
+These tests are where an expert shines a light on a bodily fluid, and if the fluid is present, it lights up.

 Also Read: How Does Science Help Solve Crimes?
 The Real Life Science Of Crime Scene Investigation And Forensics

-Luminescence is a phenomenon where a chemical substance emits light but without being heated.
+Luminescence is a phenomenon where a chemical substance emits light without being heated.
 This can happen in two broad ways, chemiluminescence and photoluminescence.

 Chemiluminescence, as the name suggests, occurs via a chemical reaction.
 A subset of chemiluminescence is bioluminescence, in which life, through certain metabolic reactions, creates light.
 One of the best examples of this is fireflies.